Are Chargers Allowed in Check In Baggage? A Simple USA Travel Guide

 Pack extra wall chargers in checked luggage

-Simple wall chargers and extra cables can go in checked baggage if I do not need them during the flight.
+Simple wall chargers and extra cables can go in checked baggage when they are not needed during the journey.

 Travel Charger Checklist